 Virgin timber is sourced from woodlands or forests that are managed to the UK Forestry Standard

-Existence of an effective traceability system for inputs and outputs which meets the TPP requirements for all chain of custody claims except for Woodfuel which must demonstrate that it meets the THSE requirements.
+Existence of an effective traceability system for inputs and outputs which meets the TPP requirements for all chain of custody claims except for Woodfuel which must demonstrate that it meets the TSHE requirements.

 Uncertified Grown in Britain inputs must be checked for the key elements outlined above through the chain of custody to the timber source or another Grown in Britain certified supplier.

-Upon receipt of Grown in Britain product paperwork, should be checked for compliance with eligible product requirements.
+Upon receipt of Grown in Britain product, paperwork should be checked for compliance with eligible product requirements.
 The evidence should be recorded and tracked.

 All inputs must be checked for compliance with the inputs as detailed on the Product Schedule (see section 2.2) and are acceptable to Grown in Britain under the certification scheme.